Skip to content

 Community Action agencies

 Community Action agencies are local nonprofit or public agencies that serve people with low incomes.
 Programs vary by county.
-Some handle LIHEAP, weatherization, Head Start, transportation, food, case management, tax help, diaper programs, or emergency aid.
-Search by ZIP code, county, or state in the Community Action locator, then call the agency that serves your address.
+Some agencies help with LIHEAP, weatherization, Head Start, transportation, food, tax help, diaper programs, case management, or emergency aid.

-County and state benefit offices
+State and county benefit offices

 Food banks, pantries, and school meals

-Health centers and clinics
+Health centers and Medicaid

 Legal aid and court help

-Diaper banks, baby supplies, and household items
+Diapers, baby gear, and household items

 Faith-based groups and local charities